CTSteven/StockLiteBoard/README.md

 3. Install Google Cloud extend module for Visual Studio Code
 4. Use Cloud Run to deploy application in Visual Studio Code

-### Run in Jupyter Notebook
-1. Open StockDAshboard.ipynb in Jupyter Notebook
-2. Its UI design is 2nd version different from latest style.
-3. It use jupyter-dash to wrap Dash application ( dashboard.py) and open in new browser.
-May need to install related packages to successfully run in Jupyter notebook.